-Original release date: October 27, 2014 The US-CERT Cyber Security Bulletin provides a summary of new vulnerabilities that have been recorded by the National Institute of Standards and Technology (NIST) National Vulnerability Database (NVD) in the past week.
+Original release date: November 18, 2014 The US-CERT Cyber Security Bulletin provides a summary of new vulnerabilities that have been recorded by the National Institute of Standards and Technology (NIST) National Vulnerability Database (NVD) in the past week.
 The NVD is sponsored by the Department of Homeland Security (DHS) National Cybersecurity and Communications Integration Center (NCCIC) / United States Computer Emergency Readiness Team (US-CERT).

 Original release date: November 18, 2014 Microsoft has released security updates to address a remote elevation of privilege vulnerability which exists in implementations of Kerberos KDC in Microsoft Windows.
 Exploitation of this vulnerability could allow a remote attacker to take control of an affected system.

 Original release date: November 17, 2014 Apple released security updates for iOS devices, OS X Yosemite and Apple TV to address multiple vulnerabilities, one of which could allow remote attackers to execute arbitrary commands.
 Updates available include: iOS 8.1.1 for iPhone 4s and later, iPod touch 5th generation and later, and iPad 2 and later OS X Yosemite v10.10.1 for Macintosh Apple TV 7.0.2 for Apple TV 3rd generation and later US-CERT encourages users and administrators to review Apple security updates HT6590 , HT6572 and HT6592 , and apply the necessary updates.

 12 retweets 0 favorites